monigarr/YodaSpeakiOS/README.md

 # YodaSpeakiOS
 Translate english to Yoda, I do.
 Yessss

+# Requirements
+ - build a complete iOS app with unit / ui tests within a few hours of receiving the tech requirements.
+ - Requirements Doc:

 # Features
 - enter english text and translate to yoda text